octaedro/angular-todo-list/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## GitHub Actions

+Due to the use of Node.js 14, Husky (which requires Node 18+) is not available for local pre-push enforcement.
+To ensure code quality, this project uses a GitHub Actions workflow that runs tests on every push and pull request.
+Merging into the `main` branch is only allowed if all tests pass.